bytedance/lightseq/lightseq/training/README.md

 [NeurST](https://github.com/bytedance/neurst),
 which enables a **1.5X-3X** end-to-end speedup campred to the native version.

-With only a small amount of code, you can enjoy the excellent performance provided by LightSeq.
+With only a few lines of code, you can enjoy the excellent performance provided by LightSeq.
 Try it now!

 ## Features
 - **High performance**.